 - 73. During 2011, the following final outputs will be delivered: - a.
-Establish an IPSAS compliant chart of accounts; - b.
+Establishment of an IPSAS-compliant chart of accounts; - b.
 Accounting, payroll, payment and disbursement of funds and treasury functions; - c.
 Annual financial statements and other financial reports; - d.
-Analysis of business processes in connection with ERP plans - e.
+Analysis of business processes in connection with ERP plans; - e.
 Technical material (recurrent): financial statements; monthly reports on the status of contributions; - f.
-Provision of advice on accounting and financial matters and related systems to various offices; - g.
-Develop policies and procedures to safeguard financial resources.
+Provision of advice on accounting and financial matters and related systems to various offices; and - g.
+Development of policies and procedures to safeguard financial resources.